Inside: Between your primary wholesaler and secondary distributor, learn how to get the lowest possible price when you buy wholesale pharmaceuticals.

 And even if you have figured out how to make those judgment calls, the process will inevitably take more time than it’s worth—and probably more time than you can commit.

 Luckily, you don’t have to navigate this maze alone.
-By using a service like ProfitGuard, you have a guide that takes you through your purchasing data.
-ProfitGuard’s Navigation Report arrives in your inbox daily to recommend the purchases that will get you the biggest rebates and best prices from both your primary and secondary distributors.
+By using a service like ProfitGuard, you have a guide that ensures you get the lowers net cost of inventory every month.
+ProfitGuard provides daily purchasing recommendations that will get you the biggest rebates and best prices from both your primary and secondary distributors.
 You can trust the recommendations because they do what a human can’t.
-Using a sophisticated modeling system and all of your pharmacy’s purchasing data, the tool calculates how every single purchase will affect your total cost of inventory.
+Using a real-time modeling system and all of your pharmacy’s purchasing data, the tool calculates how every single purchase will affect your total cost of inventory now and at the end of the month.
 And it harnesses that precise, predictive data to maximize your savings.
-For the average pharmacy, those rebates could be the difference of $17,509 per month.
+For the average pharmacy, those rebates could be the difference of more than $100,000 per year.